priyanshusingh19/Intelligent-Itinerary-Generator-with-Spring-Boot/README.md

-# PS Trip Planner - Spring Boot Backend
+# Intelligent Itinerary Generator with Spring Boot

 A Spring Boot REST API backend for intelligent trip planning powered by AI.
 This application generates personalized travel itineraries based on user preferences, budget, duration, and interests.